 3. Okay, I admit it: I find the Old Testament kind of . . . boring.
 I have read Genesis, most of Psalms, Ecclesiastes, everything from Daniel on, plus a few others.
 Now I'm back in Matthew, starting yet another New Testament re-read.
-I'm also still working through the devotional I reviewed here and a new book on following versus leading (in specific reference to Christianity).
 I'm using NLT, so I don't think the version is the problem, but I'm seriously glazing over here.
 Tell me I'm not the only one who feels this way.

 4. My post from Tuesday of this week quickly became my most popular post ever.
-It was also really the first time I've gotten negative comments.
-(Only two, but still.)
-I do think it's a little weird, because I wrote it in like ten minutes and it wasn't even super-interesting.
+It's a little weird, because I wrote it in like ten minutes and it wasn't even super-interesting.
 Lesson learned: more writing, less internal editing.
 Do you struggle with this?
-I wrote about my overthinking when it comes to my writing here.

 5. Agents are surviving quite well with most of their usual creature comforts gone.
 They haven't been sleeping great, but the borrowed beds are squishy in all the wrong places and not very cozy.
 But so far so good.
 Starting to think about what will get packed in the suitcases.
 Soon we'll be doing another shipment of our remaining stuff and be down to what we'll be taking on the plane with us.